Harassment and Inappropriate Behaviors

 Values and Principles

-The Michelin Group is committed to ensuring a collegial, safe and secure work environment where all employees can develop themselves without barriers or fear.
-The company is aware that harassment affects the dignity of a person, can have severe effects on someone’s psychological and physical health and can generate a hostile work environment.
+The Michelin Group is committed to ensuring a collegial, collaborative, safe and secure work environment where all employees can develop themselves without barriers or fear.
+The company is aware that harassment affects the dignity of a person, can have severe effects on someone’s psychological and physical health and well-being and can generate a hostile work environment.

-Michelin makes its zero tolerance policy for harassment – regardless of the harasser’s position in the company - clearly visible.
-It puts in place accessible, fair and confidential grievance channels for employees and its main stakeholders and encourages any person who is a victim or witness of harassment to report it.
-It promotes an environment where people feel confident to express their concerns and commits to protect everyone who reports a case in good faith from any retaliation.
+- clearly visible.
+It puts in place accessible, fair and confidential complaint channels for employees and its main stakeholders and encourages any person who experienced or witnessed of harassment or inappropriate behavior to report it.
+This approach promotes an environment where people feel in full confidence to express their concerns and the Group commits to protect everyone who reports a case in good faith from any retaliation.

 Michelin is also careful that company transformation projects will not result in any form of institutional harassment and involves employees in the design of the associated prevention measures.